19, 1985: The doors open on a thousand-square-foot white

 table.
 The guy in the chair is rehairing a bow. ...

 Those were the first moments of the Jay R. Rury Violin Shop.
-Much has changed in 31 years, but one thing has not changed: Our dedication to providing the best quality in repair and restoration, instruments, accessories, and service to the music community of North Central Texas.
+Much changed over 34 years, but one thing did not change: Our dedication to providing the best quality in repair and restoration, instruments, accessories, and service to the music community of North Central Texas.
+We are proud of our record.

 Another thing that hasn't changed is the wonderful community of loyal customers and friends who put their trust in us.
-We're grateful for our relationship of mutual support with you.For 31 years we have provided the finest restoration and repair services on violins, violas, cellos, basses, and bows to North Texas professional musicians, teachers, and students.
-We put customer satisfaction first every time, whether we are repairing your instrument or helping you select the one that perfectly fits your taste and needs.
+We're grateful for our relationship of mutual support with you.For 34 years we provided the finest restoration and repair services on violins, violas, cellos, basses, and bows to North Texas professional musicians, teachers, and students.
+We put customer satisfaction first every time, whether we were repairing your instrument or helping you select the one that perfectly fit your taste and needs.

-Shelley Caldwell has been behind the scenes all along, as Jay's wife and part-time bookkeeper.
+Shelley Caldwell was behind the scenes all along, as Jay's wife and part-time bookkeeper.
 She retired from her publishing career in 2008 and joined the shop full-time.
-Currently Shelley is helping with marketing, doing the website, and keeping the books.
+Shelley then helped with marketing, doing the website, and keeping the books.